superatomic/xshe/docs/README.md

 ```

 Create a file like this once and use it everywhere, for every shell!
-`xshe` can convert this into the format for every supported shell.
+**Xshe** can convert this into the format for every supported shell.

 <!--When updating this list, update the icon *AND* the alt text -->